Bulls Cross, Enfield

 Myddelton House was built in the 1810s by Henry Carington Bowles and in 1865 it was the birthplace of Edward Augustus Bowles, who went on to become one of the leading plantsmen of the early 20th century.
 Among other works, he published books on growing croci and narcissi.
 The gardens that Bowles created fell into decay and have recently been restored following a two-year lottery-funded project.
 They are open to the public daily.
 The house itself is used by the Lee Valley regional park authority.

 Because the centre was built on a green-belt site, the club committed itself to numerous ecological enhancements, including planting 150 trees and thousands of new plants, hedges and flowers, as well as creating a wetland habitat zone.
-More controversially, planning permission has recently been granted for the construction of a visitors’ stand.

 West of the training centre a former pumping station is home to the Whitewebbs museum of transport – but it’s only open five or six days a month.
 Beyond Whitewebbs lies the garden centre kingdom of Crews Hill.
 To the south, Forty Hall is open most days and its gardens and parkland are open every day.